 Enhanced Customer Service.
 “When integrated with other systems, facial recognition can provide access to a wide range of data on individual customers,” he said.
 Facial recognition allows retailers to identify individual customers and link them to existing loyalty programs to generate personalized marketing for individual customers or provide discounts based on their loyalty.

-According to Hedgie Bartol, retail segment development manager at Axis Communications, “For brick-and-mortar retailers, there are many use cases in which facial recognition can help improve safety and security.
+According to Hedgie Bartol, then-retail segment development manager at Axis Communications, “For brick-and-mortar retailers, there are many use cases in which facial recognition can help improve safety and security.
 Primary use cases include identification of VIP and valued customers, access control for employees and associates, identification of known offenders to reduce crime and retail shrink, and the prevention of armed robbery.”

 Deterrence has been the primary benefit from face recognition deployed at five high-risk Jacksons convenience stores in Portland and Tacoma, Washington, according to a store spokesperson.
 During nighttime hours, store doors remain locked until an approaching customer looks squarely into an external camera, so their image can be compared to a database of flagged individuals in real time.
 If no match is made, the door immediately unlocks.
 Images are maintained for forty-eight hours by the security provider and then deleted unless the store notifies them that a specific person’s image should be kept and flagged.
 To date, it has only been necessary to keep a few images on file, but Jacksons spokesperson Russ Stoddard told the Oregonian he thinks the store-entry process, combined with a sign notifying individuals that facial recognition is in use, reduces risk and limits the number of security issues that equipped stores face.
 “We’ve found that it precludes certain types of behavior,” he said, “because they see the camera and sign on the front door and know this is not a place to cause a ruckus.”